 The estimated trend in mean LDL by age is an average difference of -.09019 per one year differences in age (LDL lower in the older group).
 However, this trend is not significant with a p value of 0.698 and a 95% confidence interval of this difference being (-.547, .367) (which notably includes 0).
 This means that we fail to find statistically significant data that there is an association between LDL and age as a continuous variable.

+Point: 3 out of 3.

 k.